juan11iguel/SolarMED/README.md

 - [x] Re-factor packaging using uv
 - [x] Add .devcontainer
 - [ ] Add support for notebook deployment.
 WIP reverse-proxy giving trouble, works on port
-- [ ] Model refactor with benchmark implementation
+- [x] Model refactor with benchmark implementation
-- [ ] Integrate new models and last practises to combined model
+- [x] Integrate new models and last practises to combined model
 - [ ] Simulate two consecutive operation days
-- [ ] In FSMs, add cooldown times for particular state changes
+- [x] In FSMs, add cooldown times for particular state changes
+- [x] Add support for partial initialization of FSMs
+- [ ] As with FsmParameters and FsmInternalState, use a dataclass for FsmInputs.
+This simplifies FSM code but also path_explorer from SolarMED-optimization

 # Benchmarks